gpaux/Mediana/Reporting.md

 - `multiplicity.adjustment`: a separate subsection will be created for each multiplicity adjustment scenario.

-As before, if a parameter is defined in the `by` argument, it must be defined only in this object (i.e. neither in the `Section` object nor in the `Table` object).
+As before, if a parameter is defined in the `by` argument, it must be defined only in this object (i.e., neither in the `Section` object nor in the `Table` object).

 A single object of the `Subsection` class can be added to an object of the `PresentationModel` class.
 #### Examples

 `Subsection` objects can be set up as follows:

-- Create a separate subsection for each sample size scenario:
+Create a separate subsection for each sample size scenario:

 {% highlight R %}
 Subsection(by = "sample.size")
 {% endhighlight %}

-- Create a separate subsection for each unique combination of the sample size and outcome parameter scenarios:
+Create a separate subsection for each unique combination of the sample size and outcome parameter scenarios:

 {% highlight R %}
 Subsection(by = c("sample.size", "outcome.parameter"))
 {% endhighlight %}

-### Table
+### `Table` object

 #### Description

-Specify how the summary of results tables of the report will be sorted.
+This object specifies how the summary tables will be sorted within the report.
 A `Table` object is defined by a single argument:

-- `by`, which defines how the tables of the report will be sorted.
+- `by` defines how the tables of the report will be sorted.

 The `by` argument can contain several parameters, the value must be contain in the following list:

-- `sample.size`: the tables will be sorted by sample size.
+- `sample.size`: the tables will be sorted by the sample size.

-- `event`: the tables will be sorted by number of events.
+- `event`: the tables will be sorted by the number of events.

-- `outcome.parameter`: the tables will be sorted by outcome parameter scenario.
+- `outcome.parameter`: the tables will be sorted by the outcome parameter scenario.

-- `design.parameter`: the tables will be sorted by design parameter scenario.
+- `design.parameter`: the tables will be sorted by the design parameter scenario.

-- `multiplicity.adjustment`: the tables will be sorted by multiplicity adjustment scenario.
+- `multiplicity.adjustment`: the tables will be sorted by the multiplicity adjustment scenario.

-If a parameter is defined in the `by` argument it must be defined only in this object (i.e. neither in the `Section` object nor in the `Subsection` object).
+If a parameter is defined in the `by` argument it must be defined only in this object (i.e., neither in the `Section` object nor in the `Subsection` object).

 A single object of class `Table` can be added to an object of class `PresentationModel`.

 #### Examples

-Example of `Table` object:
+Examples of `Table` objects:

-- Table sorted by sample size
+Create a summary table sorted by sample size scenarios:

 {% highlight R %}
 Table(by = "sample.size")
 {% endhighlight %}

-- Table by sample size and outcome parameter scenario
+Create a summary table sorted by sample size and outcome parameter scenarios:

 {% highlight R %}
 Table(by = c("sample.size", "outcome.parameter"))
 {% endhighlight %}

-### CustomLabel
+### `CustomLabel` object

 #### Description

-Specify the labels that will be assigned to the parameter.
-These labels will be used in the section and subsection title of the Clinical Scenario Evaluation Report, as well as in the summary of results tables.
+This object specifies the labels that will be assigned to sets of parameter values or simulation scenarios.
+These labels will be used in the section and subsection titles of the Clinical Scenario Evaluation Report as well as in the summary tables.
 A `CustomLabel` object is defined by two arguments:

-- `param`, which defines  a parameter for which the labels will be assigned.
+- `param` defines a parameter (scenario) to which the current set of labels will be assigned.

-- `label`, which defines the label(s) to assign to each value of the parameter.
+- `label` defines the label(s) to assign to each value of the parameter.

-The `param` argument can contain several parameters, the value must be contain in the following list:
+The `param` argument can contain several parameters from the following list:

-- `sample.size`: the labels will be applied to the sample size values.
+- `sample.size`:  labels will be applied to sample size values.

-- `event`: the labels will be applied to the number of events values.
+- `event`:  labels will be applied to number of events values.

-- `outcome.parameter`: the labels will be applied to the outcome parameter scenario.
+- `outcome.parameter`:  labels will be applied to outcome parameter scenarios.

-- `design.parameter`: the labels will be applied to the design parameter scenario.
+- `design.parameter`:  labels will be applied to design parameter scenarios.

-- `multiplicity.adjustment`: the labels will be applied to the multiplicity adjustment scenario.
+- `multiplicity.adjustment`:  labels will be applied to multiplicity adjustment scenarios.

-Several objects of class `CustomLabel` can be added to an object of class `PresentationModel`.
+Several objects of the `CustomLabel` class can be added to an object of the `PresentationModel` class.

 #### Examples

-Example of `CustomLabel` object:
+Examples of `CustomLabel` objects:

-- Custom label for the sample size parameter
+Assign a custom label to the sample size values:

 {% highlight R %}
 CustomLabel(param = "sample.size",
             label= paste0("N = ",c(50, 55, 60, 65, 70)))
 {% endhighlight %}

-- Custom label for the outcome parameter scenario
+Assign a custom label to the outcome parameter scenarios:

 {% highlight R %}
 CustomLabel(param = "outcome.parameter",
-            label=c("Pessimiste", "Expected", "Optimist"))
+            label=c("Pessimistic", "Expected", "Optimistic"))
 {% endhighlight %}

-## GenerateReport function
+## `GenerateReport` function

 ### Description

-The Clinical Scenario Evaluation Report is generated using the `GenerateReport`function.
+The Clinical Scenario Evaluation Report is generated using the `GenerateReport` function.
 This function has four arguments:

-- `presentation.model`, which defines a `PresentationModel` object.
+- `presentation.model` defines a `PresentationModel` object.

-- `cse.result`, which defines a `CSE` object returned by the CSE function..
+- `cse.result` defines a `CSE` object returned by the CSE function.

-- `report.filename`, which defines the output filename of the word-based document generated.
+- `report.filename` defines the filename of the Word-based report generated by this function.

-- `report.template`, defines a word-based template (optional).
+- `report.template` defines a Word-based template (it is an optional argument).

-This function requires the package [ReporteRs R package](http://davidgohel.github.io/ReporteRs/) to generate the Word-based report of the Clinical Scenario Evaluation.
-A customized template can be specified in the argument `report.template` (optional), which consists in a Word document to place in the working directory folder.
+The `GenerateReport` function requires the [ReporteRs R package](http://davidgohel.github.io/ReporteRs/) package to generate a Word-based simulation report.
+Optionally, a custom template can be selected by defining `report.template`, this argument specifies the name of a Word document located in the working directory.

-The Word-based report of the Clinical Scenario Evaluation is structured as follows:
+The Word-based simulation report is structured as follows:

 1. GENERAL INFORMATION
 	1. PROJECT INFORMATION